smarulanda/personal-site/about.md

 I'm Sebastian, a full stack web developer and designer living in the bustling east side of Atlanta.

-I began my undergraduate career at Georgia Tech as an Aerospace Engineering major with little-to-no programming experience.
-It wasn't until my second semester when I took the required Intro to Computer Science for Engineers course that everything clicked.

-I fell in love with the problem solving aspect of programming.
+I began my undergraduate career at Georgia Tech as an Aerospace Engineering major, but I ended up falling in love with the problem solving aspect of programming.
 You could write a script, hit run, and it either worked or it didn't.
 There was an immediacy to it that I wasn't getting with my theoretical engineering problems.
 So I switched majors.
-Perhaps later in the game than I should have (don't ask for my transcripts).

 I've been working here in Atlanta since graduating from Tech.
 My full time job is as an Applications Engineer for a fantastic company called [Peach New Media](http://peachnewmedia.com), but I also spend a lot of my free time freelancing or working on [side projects](/projects).